How to update your Pixel Watch

 If an update is available, you’ll likely see a prompt informing you that the downloading process has started.
 Once the update has finished downloading, the Pixel Watch will reboot, showing an “Installing update…” message.

-During this time, it’s extremely important to leave your Pixel Watch connected to its charger, as you don’t want to interrupt the update installation process.
-After the update is finished being downloaded and installed on your Pixel Watch, the device will reboot and then show your watch face once it’s done.
+It’s extremely important to leave your Pixel Watch connected to its charger during this time, as you don’t want to interrupt the update installation process.
+After the update is finished being downloaded and installed on your Pixel Watch, the device will reboot and then show your watch face.

 There's a hidden trick to update Pixel Watch